 The value of the LGPS pension fund assets is calculated by the actuary as part of the formal triennial valuation process, and rolled forward to the balance sheet date, allowing for any movements in the year.
 These movements include investment returns, which may be estimated where necessary.
 However, the figure incorporates actual returns for the period 1 April 2021 to 31 March 2022.

 7. Events After the Reporting Period

-Events after the reporting period have been considered for the period from the yearend to the date the accounts were authorised for issue on ......2022.
-At the time of issue there were no adjusting or non-adjusting subsequent events that required disclosure.
+Events after the reporting period have been considered for the period from the year-end to the date the accounts were authorised for issue on 16 April 2024.